Cherry Plant Care: Essential Growing Tips & Guide

 Step-by-Step Propagation Instructions

 2. Cuttings: Take hardwood cuttings in late winter.
-Dip in rooting hormone and plant in a mix of sand and peat.
-Keep moist until rooted.
+Dip the cuttings in rooting hormone and plant them in a mixture of sand and peat.
+Keep the cuttings moist until they root.

 3. Grafting: Grafting is a common method for propagating specific cultivars.
 Perform grafting in early spring when the tree is still dormant.